The Sassi of Matera, Remembered by a Traveling Artist

 Being that I had been to Matera only a few months prior to writing this and had, even within that short period of time, felt a sense of urgency in hoping the town would hold onto its culture, is telling.

 It has now been 15 years since my last visit.
 This year, Matera has been named one of the two 2019 European Capitals of Culture.
-As part of this recognition there are several cultural events taking place in the town this year, such as art exhibitions, lectures, and performances, including one by a self proclaimed “dervish in progress,” many of which cross cultural borders.
-In addition, I have also recently come across several Instagram photographs, being posted by travelers, of a “luxury” hotel within the Sassi.
-While “luxury” is indeed in sharp contrast to the perception that “national shame” once conveyed, I wonder how a local resident who may have experienced day to day life in the more primitive days of the Sassi would perceive it.
+As part of this recognition there are several cultural events taking place in the town this year, such as art exhibitions, lectures, and performances, many of which cross cultural borders.
+In addition, I have also recently come across several Instagram photographs, being posted by travelers, of “luxury” hotels within the Sassi.
+“Luxury” is indeed in sharp contrast to, and feels like a more positive way to have a discourse around the Sassi, than the “national shame” label it once carried.
+However, I wonder how a local resident who may have experienced day to day life in the more primitive days of the Sassi would perceive it.

 The Sassi indeed have continually evolved to changing needs and times.
 I see this as a testament to its unique form, which one would not intuitively perceive as adaptable.
 And I would not claim to know if Matera’s rise in tourism and recognition from the international community is something that will be beneficial to the Sassi and the locals in the long term.
 What I can share however, is my belief that a culture’s most prized possession is pride in its own heritage.
 If it begins to cater too often to the tastes and interests of outsiders, it perhaps begins to ironically lose some of what initially made it so appealing.

-While I do not know how Matera looks and feels today, save for small online glimpses, for now I have chosen not to return.
-Instead, I wish to preserve the memories of how I experienced it.
-I will cherish the words I wrote, the drawings and paintings I made, the photographs I took, and the encounters I had, and will continue to paint watercolors of my memories of Matera.
+While I may not know what Matera looks and feels like today, save for small online glimpses, for now I have chosen not to return.
+Instead, I wish to preserve the memories of how I experienced it thus far.
+I will hold dear the words I wrote, the drawings and paintings I made, the photographs I took, and the encounters I had, and will continue to paint watercolors of my memories of Matera.
 All of these are a testament to how I feel the town welcomed and revealed a small part of itself to me.

-And to those who may wish to witness and experience Matera for themselves, I will close in sharing that the story of this town is one that is layered with much history, varied meanings, and sometimes solemn, sometimes reverential, yet often poetic stories, that I feel many of the locals carry as strength, within them.
-It is my hope that these stories, and the vestiges of times long gone which are inscribed within the Sassi’s stones for the careful observer, will not only not go unnoticed in the current excitement of what is now being offered in Matera, but perhaps in some way be enriched by it.
+And to those who may wish to witness and experience Matera for themselves, I will close in sharing that the story of this town is one that is layered with much history, meaning, and sometimes solemn, sometimes reverential, yet often poetic stories; all of which I feel many of the locals carry, perhaps a bit protectively at first, within them.
+It is my hope that these stories, and the vestiges of times long gone which are inscribed within the Sassi’s stones for the careful observer, will not be lost to the current excitement of what is being offered in Matera, and instead perhaps in some way be enriched by it.

 Arc Boutant Historic Preservation Program, Summer 2003, course materials and notes